jreisinger/docs/data/notes/sec/go-tls.md

 dUHzICxBVC1lnHyYGjDuAMhe396lYAn8bCld1/L4NMGBCQ==
 -----END CERTIFICATE-----
 ```

 * unfortunately some of these file extensions ^ are also used for other data such as private keys
+* there is not consitency in file naming, you can see:
+  * .key, .crt - information type (private key, certificate)
+  * .pem - file format (PEM)

 CLI tools

 * openssl - does not easily support SANs